About Socotra

 Socotra People

-The Island of Socotra is a site of global importance for biodiversity conservation and a center for ecotourism.
+The Island became a site of global importance for biodiversity conservation and a center for ecotourism.
 As well as students botanists and others interested in the plant life of the region.

-The Archipelago of Socotra has had such a unique assemblage of animals and plants species.
-It described as the forgotten jewel and one of the world’s dragon-blood-treelast frontiers.
+The Archipelago has had such a unique assemblage of animals and plants species.
+It described as the forgotten jewel and one of the world’s Socotra Island dragon-blood-treelast frontiers.

 The Island is known for its plant diversity, including the dragon blood tree and a variety of succulents.
 While currently relatively pristine. the ecoregion has a long history of human occupation. and over 50 endemic plants are listed on the IUCN Red List of Threatened Species.